-I’m Ellen Oredsson, an art historian passionate about making art and culture more accessible and letting more people have the opportunity to bore their friends with art history facts.
+I’m Ellen Oredsson, a GLAM worker with an art history background passionate about making art and culture more accessible and letting more people bore their friends with art history facts.

 One of the things I don’t like about art history is that many people are excluded from it.
 It’s not taught thoroughly at most high schools, it’s a university degree for those who are not in need of a high-paying job, and it has a language that you can’t participate in unless you’ve been specifically educated in it.